 You’ve likely seen videos of people failing to do a rep and getting stuck under the weight.
-Without a spotter and outside of a power rack, it’s very difficult to get the bar off of you.
+It isn’t easy to get the bar off you without a spotter and outside of a power rack.

 The bench press is relatively safe if you have a good spotter or/and are doing the exercise in a power rack.
-But it’s extremely dangerous if performed improperly.
+But it’s perilous if performed improperly.

 Aside from that, if you are training at home alone and don’t have the proper equipment, you should not try heavy bench press.

-Some people may also argue that push-ups are more natural and load your entire body.
-But here, I could argue that a powerlifting-style bench press (where you arch your back and drive your feet into the ground) also loads your whole body.
-It’s fairly natural for our bodies too.
+Some may argue that push-ups are more natural and load your entire body.
+But here, I could say that a powerlifting-style bench press (where you arch your back and drive your feet into the ground) also loads your whole body.
+It’s relatively natural for our bodies too.

-Anyway, I personally think that progressing with the bench press is much easier than with push-ups.
+I think progressing with the bench press is much easier than with push-ups.
 But that’s just my opinion, and your mileage may vary depending on your preferences and what you have.

 This was quite the journey!
-Now, you know how to add weight to push-ups safely and efficiently.
+Now, you know the proper ways to do weighted push-ups safely and efficiently.

-To recap – I think that the best way to add weight to push-ups is to use a dip belt, like described at the beginning of the post.
+To recap, I think the best way to add some weight to push-ups is to use a dip belt, as described at the beginning of the post.

-It would perhaps be even better to just switch to the bench press, but not everybody may agree with me and not everybody may have the equipment for it.
+It would be even better to switch to the bench press, but not everybody may agree with me, and not everybody may have the equipment for it.

-In the end, I do hope that I’ve been able to teach you new tricks for push-ups.
-Try out the variations I listed and determine which one is the best for you.
+In the end, I hope I’ve been able to teach you new tricks.
+Try out the listed variations and determine which is the best for you.

 Good luck and work out safely!